-Table 9-529 (A-MPDU contents in the data enabled immediate response context) if the TID Aggregation Limit field of the User Info field addressed to the non-AP STA(#16592) in the Trigger frame is greater than 0 and the non-AP STA(#16592) intends to carry an ack-enabled A-MPDU (see 27.10.4.1 (General) and 27.10.4.3 (Ack-enabled multi-TID A-MPDU operation).
-The A-MPDU is subject to the following restrictions:

-It shall contain a control response frame if the non-AP STA(#16592) receives at least another MPDU that solicits an immediate acknowledgment.

-The number of TIDs present in the A-MPDU, in either QoS Data or BlockAckReq frames, shall count towards reaching the TID aggregation limit that is obtained from the TID Aggregation Limit field of the User Info field addressed to the non-AP STA(#16592) in the Trigger frame.
+An unassociated non-AP STA may transmit an S-MPDU that is Management frame belonged to Class 1 carried in the HE TB PPDU using the UORA procedure. (#16597)

-A non-AP STA(#16592) that responds to a BFRP Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-532 (A-MPDU contents MPDUs in the control response context), except that only HE Compressed Beamforming/CQI frames(#15948) shall be allowed in the A-MPDU; other frames shall not be allowed in the A-MPDU.
+A non-AP STA(#16592) that responds to a BFRP Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-530 (A-MPDU contents in the data enabled no immediate response context), except that only HE Compressed Beamforming/CQI frames(#15948) shall be allowed in the A-MPDU; other frames shall not be allowed in the A-MPDU.
 The non-AP STA(#16592) includes at least one HE Compressed Beamforming/CQI frame(#15948) in the A-MPDU as defined in 27.6 (HE sounding protocol) if the AP allocates sufficient resources for the non-AP STA(#16592) to include the frame in the A-MPDU; otherwise the non-AP STA(#16592) is not required to include the frame.

 NOTE—It is not always possible to fragment an HE compressed beamforming/CQI report(#16328) (see 27.6.4 (Rules for generating segmented feedback)).
 If the length is insufficient to contain the HE compressed beamforming/CQI report(#16328) requested by a BFRP Trigger frame, no feedback is sent.